brendantang/naiveconcat/README.md

-A simple concatenative programming language interpreter written in Go.
+A simple concatenative programming language written in Go.
 WIP.

 Status: